jasongilman/proto-repl/README.md

 ### Typing in the REPL

-Code to be executed in the REPL can be entered by typing below the dashed line.
+Code to be executed in the REPL can be entered by typing in the last entry area.
 Code can be executed by pressing `shift+enter`.
 The REPL maintains a history of executed commands that were entered in the REPL.
 The history can be navigated by using the up and down arrow keys after placing the cursor in the text entry area.

 ### Sending Code to the REPL